Feb 13, 2020 | Auto Hail Damage Repair, Hail Damage, Hail Damage Insurance, Hail Specialists, Paintless Dent Repair PDR

-Hail damage repairs are expensive and can cost insurance companies thousands of dollars.
+Hail damage repair is expensive and can cost insurance companies thousands of dollars.
 If your car was damaged by hail, you might wonder if you should file a claim.
 And if you do file a claim, will your insurance premium rate rise because of it?
 You are not alone in your questioning.

 This is a very common question.